uzeyirelivasli/readme/readme.md

 ## Hi there, I'm Uzeyir from Azerbaijan 🙂

-## I'm a student, Chess player and Science lover!
+## I'm a Front-End Dev, Student, Chess player and Science lover!

-- 📓 I'm studying at university
+- 📓 I'm studying at Azerbaijan Economics University
 - 💻 I'm currently at a intern program
 - 📈 I love learning new things